Geography of firefighting: Switzerland

 In Switzerland, it is common for compulsory fire service duties to be required of both men and women, whether or not they are Swiss.
 Most fire services in Switzerland are so called Militia Fire Brigades (Miliz-Feuerwehr).
 Militia firefighters normally pursue other professions, and have active duty only during exercises and missions.
 In the case of an emergency, the first response is completed by a group of specially-trained police officers.
 The militia fire brigade arrives as soon as possible.
 In special situations (major events, demonstrations, etc.) the fire brigade provides a standby service.
 Currently 95,000 men and women serve as firefighters in 1.500 fire brigades (Feuerwehrkorps), Only 1.200 of them are professional firefighters, organized as plant fire brigades or a unit of a larger city.

+Compulsory fire service exists in 21 out of 26 Swiss cantons.

 Exceptions include for example, the canton of Zurich, and in all places where professional fire brigades exist.
 If a fire brigade cannot find enough volunteers, it can carry out forced recruitment.
 These drafts are not popular, because the recruited firefighters are generally less motivated.
 Anyone who rejects service must pay a fire service exemption tax.

 United Kingdom

 Fire and rescue services (FRS) in England are organised on a metropolitan or county basis, mainly owing to the reorganisation of the counties in 1974.
 In Scotland and Wales they are on a regional basis, with eight and three FRS respectively.
 Northern Ireland and, since 2013, Scotland have single brigades, the Northern Ireland Fire and Rescue Service and the Scottish Fire and Rescue Service respectively.
 The term fire brigade is largely historical with only a few FRS, including the London Fire Brigade keeping it in use.
 The gradual change to the term fire and rescue service has been reinforced by new legislation including the Fire and Rescue Services Act 2004 which mostly applies to England and Wales.
 The equivalent legislation in Scotland is the Fire (Scotland) Act 2005.
 In rural areas, there are often fire stations staffed by part-time retained firefighters.
 In addition there are a number of independent fire services, such as the Peterborough volunteers, the Downe House School brigade and those run by large industrial concerns.
 As well as responding to emergencies, UK FRS also have a legal obligation by various Acts of Parliament covering different parts of the UK, to respond to any emergency, which can pose a threat to life, and the environment.
-Dealing with Urban Search and Rescue incidents was incorporated into English law in 2007, FRS are required by law to deal with An emergency involving the collapse of a building or other structure..
+Dealing with Urban Search and Rescue incidents was incorporated into English law in 2007, FRS are required by law to deal with An emergency involving the collapse of a building or other structure.